shiraji/KotlinConf-CfP/how_to_kontribute.md

 This talk will explain how to send patches to Kotlin (mainly Kotlin plugin) repository as an external contributor.

+The expected audience should know the followings:

+* Git/GitHub
+* Kotlin syntax

 The expected outlines are followings:

 * Setup development environment